oml33t/spam-mailer/README.md

 Now, run the command `npm install` in your terminal.
 This will install all of our dependencies.

+### Step 4: Nodemailer setup

+This project uses [Nodemailer](https://nodemailer.com/) to send mails and it requires certain configurations to run.

+Run the command `cp .env.example .env` in your terminal to create a copy of the example env file.

+Now, edit the `.env` file to add your email and app password.
+Check [Nodemailer using GMail](https://nodemailer.com/usage/using-gmail/) for more information about how to enable 2FA and create App passwords.

 ### Step 4: Running the program

 Run the command `npm start <target_email>` in your terminal.